-(a) Those individuals of the Hudson College of Public Health who hold at least a 50% appointment in the College and have a modified or unmodified faculty appointment are members of the Professional Practice Plan (PPP).
-For those individuals holding a 9-10 month appointment, those funds earned during the 2-3 months of non-appointment are not included to the extent they don't use University time or resources.
-Those who hold less than a 50% appointment are covered if they engage in PPP activity during their University time.
+(a) Those individuals of the College of Public Health who hold at least a 50% appointment in the College and have a modified or unmodified faculty appointment are members of the Professional Practice Plan.
+For those individuals holding a 9-10 month appointment, those funds earned during the 2-3 months of non-appointment are not included.

-- (b) All members of the faculty of the Hudson College of Public Health are appointed as individuals and they must exercise their professional capabilities under this plan as individuals.
-The University will not recognize individual, section, or departmental corporations. - (c) The guaranteed base salary is that guaranteed annually by contract with the University of Oklahoma or one of its affiliated institutions.
-This is to compensate the individual for that portion of his or her time that will be devoted to academic programs and to ensure that the academic programs take precedence over other responsibilities as determined by the Department Chair.
-It is recognized that individual faculty members may devote as little of the remainder of his or her work week as he or she wishes to professional practice activities and/or other professional involvement, in addition to other University duties. - (d) The maximum amount of the work week that may be devoted to professional practice activities shall be negotiated annually at the time of annual review with the Department Chair or if not affiliated with a Department, with the Director of the Center or Institute.
+- (b) All members of the faculty of the College of Public Health are appointed as individuals and they must exercise their professional capabilities under this plan as individuals.
+The University will not recognize individual, section, or departmental corporations. - (c) The guaranteed base salary is that guaranteed annually by contract with The University of Oklahoma or one of its affiliated institutions.
+This is to compensate the individual for that portion of his or her time which will be devoted to academic programs and to ensure that the academic programs take precedence over other responsibilities as determined by the Department Chair.
+It is recognized that individual faculty members may devote as little of the remainder of his or her work week as he or she wishes to professional practice activities and/or other professional involvement. - (d) The maximum amount of the work week that may be devoted to professional practice activities shall be negotiated annually at the time of annual review with the Department Chair or if not affiliated with a Department, with the Director of the Center or Institute.
 Any agreements are to be in writing.
-The Chair of the Department will allow faculty to have a reasonable amount of time for professional practice activities, in keeping with the terms of this plan.
-In the case of Department Chairs, the amount of the work week devoted to professional practice activities shall be negotiated annually with the Dean. - (e) Non-professional income is that income generated by activities outside the professional expertise for which the faculty member is hired by the University or one of its affiliated institutions.
+The Chairman of the Department will allow faculty to have a reasonable amount of time for professional practice activities, in keeping with the terms of this plan.
+In the case of Department Chairs, the amount of the work week devoted to professional practice activities shall be negotiated annually with the Dean, and in turn, the Dean shall negotiate with the Senior Vice President and Provost. - (e) Non-professional income is that income generated by activities outside the professional expertise for which the faculty member is hired by the University or one of its affiliated institutions.